Road and street maintenance

 Please describe the following:

-- The SC or CCC identification number (found on the plastic plate attached to the light), street name and village
+- The SC (South Cambs) or CCC (Cambridge County Council) identification number (found on the plastic plate attached to the light), street name and village

 - The fault description (e.g. out, lit during daytime, lamp dim etc.)